ITPPA/ScanHTB/README.md

  - I'm a IT guy, so I'm lazy.

- - This script with do all the 1st stuff for you.
-Juste run and wait...
+ - This script will do all the 1st stuff for you.
+Just run and wait...

  - Feel free to use, share, improve.
 Just let me know ^^